JMarkstrom/fido2-tools-collection/mds-checker/readme.txt

 Known Issues
 ============
-1. Currently, the utility does not support multi-device detection.
-2. Older Yubikeys (lacking FIDO applet) may not be correctly indentified.
+Yubikeys lacking FIDO applet may not be correctly identified.

 Changelog
 =========
-Version 1.0.5: Website URL to align with other tools Version 1.0.4: Added support for YubiKey BIO "MPE" Version 1.0.3: Revised folder structure
+Version 1.0.6: Signature checks, performance and layout improvements Version 1.0.5: Website URL to align with other SWJM tools Version 1.0.4: Added support for YubiKey BIO "MPE" Version 1.0.3: Revised folder structure
 Version 1.0.2: Corrected identification of FIPS YubiKeys